aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getLocked() {#getLocked--}

+<b>@deprecated.</b> Please use the 'locked' property instead.
 Locked setting will be applied.

 ```javascript
 getLocked() : boolean;